Emmanuel Yeboah (footballer)

-Emmanuel Kwaku Yeboah (born 25 February 2003) is a Ghanaian professional footballer who plays as a winger for Allsvenskan club Halmstads BK, on loan from Danish Superliga club Brøndby IF.
+Emmanuel Kwaku Yeboah (born 25 February 2003) is a Ghanaian professional footballer who plays as a winger for Liga I club Corvinul Hunedoara.

 Career

 Young Apostles

 Yeboah started his senior career with Ghanaian team Young Apostles in 2021, which he left at the start of the next year.

 CFR Cluj

 Initially assigned to the reserve team, Yeboah made his debut for CFR Cluj in a 1–0 Liga I victory over Rapid București on 16 July 2022.
 He became a first-team regular under manager Dan Petrescu, scoring three goals in 16 league appearances by the end of the calendar year.

 On 5 January 2023, CFR announced that a move of Yeboah to Slavia Prague fell through after a meniscus issue was reportedly found during his medical; the Czech team then proposed a one-year loan with an option to buy instead of a full transfer, which CFR declined.

 Brøndby

 On 19 August 2023, Yeboah joined Danish Superliga club Brøndby IF on a deal until June 2027.
 He made his debut for the club on 27 September, replacing Yuito Suzuki in the 77th minute of a 3–0 Danish Cup win over HIK.